ugate/sqler/jsdocp/tutorial/1-manual.md

 }
 ```

 The previous transaction examples execute the SQL script in _series_, but they can also be executed in _parallel_.
-However, doing so requires that all the SQL executions use the same `transaction` and that `autoCommit` is set to _false_ since executing in _parallel_ does not guarantee the order in which the SQL scripts are executed.
+However, doing so requires that all the SQL executions use the same `transaction` and that `autoCommit` is set to _false_ since __executing in _parallel_ does not guarantee the order in which the SQL scripts are executed__.

 ```js
 // autCommit = false will cause a transaction to be started